-Endometriosis is a painful medical condition in which endometrial implants, comprised of tissue normally found within the uterus, are present in other areas of the body.1-3
+It occurs when endometrial implants, comprised of tissue normally found within the uterus, are present in other areas of the body.

-Scar tissue and adhesions form when irritation of the surrounding tissues occur causing organ fusion and anatomical changes.1,3
+Scar tissue and adhesions form, and this can cause organ fusion and anatomical changes.

 Contents of this article:

 Here are some key points about endometriosis.
-More detail and supporting information is in the main article.
+More information is in the main article.

-- Data shows that endometriosis can be present in a developing fetus; pubertal estrogen levels are thought to trigger the disease.3
+- The condition appears to be present in a developing fetus, but estrogen levels during puberty are thought to trigger the symptoms.

-- Most women are undiagnosed, taking approximately 10 years to receive a diagnosis in the United States.3
+- Most women go undiagnosed, and in the U.S. it can take around 10 years to receive a diagnosis.

-- Allergies, asthma, chemical sensitivities, autoimmune diseases, chronic fatigue syndrome, fibromyalgia, breast and ovarian cancer are linked to women and families with endometriosis.2
+- Allergies, asthma, chemical sensitivities, autoimmune diseases, chronic fatigue syndrome, fibromyalgia, breast cancer, and ovarian cancer are linked to women and families with endometriosis.

 What is endometriosis?

 Endometrial implants are buildups of endometrial tissue that grow in locations outside the uterus.